TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 !!! warning

-    You can't create hard links for directories :bangbang:
+    - You **CAN'T** create hard links for directories :bangbang:

-    You can't cross file systems :bangbang:
+    - You **CAN'T** cross file systems :bangbang:
+    - Some file systems are known not to support hard links, like exFAT.

+        (exFAT should be avoided in any way possible.)

 ---

 ## Usenet

-!!! note ""

-    If you use Usenet these examples won't work because you make use of instant moves/atomic moves and not hardlinks.

-    Still want to test if it works?

-    Test an import of a 4k remux (or any other big file and you should notice it's almost instant) and not a slower and more I/O intensive copy + delete.
+!!! info "If you use Usenet these examples won't work because you make use of instant moves/atomic moves and not hardlinks.<br><br>Still want to test if it works?<br><br>Test an import of a 4k remux (or any other big file and you should notice it's almost instant) and not a slower and more I/O intensive copy + delete."

 ## Method 1: Using ls